UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/vector_spaces/linear_independence.md

 {% include endproof.html %}

 Is there an effective way to find a spanning set for the span of $v_1,\ldots,v_s$ in $k^m$?
-As is often the case, the answer is Gaussian elimination but now with a twist (or transpose).
+Again, the answer is Gaussian elimination but now with a twist (or transpose).

 The span of set of vectors remains unchanged under the three classes of row operations.